-Dodgers beat Padres 6-4 in 10 after Jansen blows save
+Dodgers top Padres 6-4 in 10 after Jansen blows another save

 The Dodgers went ahead 3-2 in the second against right-hander Trey Wingenter, who was making his first professional start in another bullpen game for the Padres, and Luis Perdomo.

 The two relievers walked three batters in the inning, and it cost the Padres.
-Wingenter allowed two walks, a single and Corey Seager’s RBI groundout before he made way for Luis Perdomo.
+Wingenter allowed two walks, a single and Seager’s RBI groundout before he made way for Luis Perdomo.
 He walked Martin before Maeda singled to right to bring in Taylor and Hernández.

-Maeda allowed two runs and two hits in six innings while striking out three and walking three.
+Maeda allowed two runs and two hits in five innings while striking out three and walking three.

-Wingenter permitted three runs on one hit in 1 1/3 innings, struck out two and walked two.
+Wingenter permitted three runs on one hit in 1 1/3 innings.
+He struck out two and walked two.

 Hernández hit an RBI single in the eighth for a 4-2 lead but was thrown out trying to stretch it into a double.